 In a case initiated by the KNB secret police, Mazhenov was accused of posting online four talks on Islam by Kuanysh Bashpayev (http://www.forum18.org/archive.php?article_id=2457).
 Burabai District Court jailed Mazhenov in November 2018 for seven years and eight months in a general regime labour camp.
 Akmola Regional Court went ahead with an appeal hearing on 30 January 2019, despite Mazhenov's decision to withdraw his appeal.
 The Regional Court left his jail term unchanged.

-Guards at the Shymkent camp subjected Mazhenov to beatings, his relatives told Forum 18.
+Guards at the Shymkent camp subjected Mazhenov to torture, his relatives told Forum 18.

-"Those who marked Id al-Fitr [Muslim festival that in 2019 fell in early June] were fed rotten food and all were made ill," relatives complained.
+"Those who marked Eid al-Fitr [Muslim festival that in 2019 fell in early June] were fed rotten food and all were made ill," relatives stated.
 Later in June, prisoners were banned from praying the namaz.
 "Anyone praying the namaz during the daytime was threatened with having extra prison time added."

-At the end of June, the prison authorities transferred Mazhenov to the Investigative Prison in Kyzylorda, 425 kms (265 miles) away.
+In late July the prison authorities transferred Mazhenov to the Investigation Prison in Kyzylorda, 425 kms (265 miles) away.
 "They hide such prisoners in Investigation Prisons," his relatives told Forum 18, "so that there would be no publicity."
-(END)

 Full reports on freedom of thought, conscience and belief in Kazakhstan (http://www.forum18.org/archive.php?query=&religion=all&country=29)